RobertPastor/calculator/README.md

 ## Regressions Testing

 In order to verify non regression, there is a folder dedicated to unit tests files, a Main python module to test one grammar pattern and a MainAll module to run all the test files.

 These regression tests have to be run each time the grammar is changed.

 An improvement would be to define the expected results.

 ## Calculator Visitor

 The visitor aims at returning both intermediate results obtained when parsing an operator and final results as the results of the assignment operator.

-In order to deal with several expressions, the variables are stored in a dictionary with the name of the variable as a key and the result as the value.
+In order to deal with several expressions, the variables are stored in a python dictionary with the name of the variable as a key and the result as the value.

 ## Github code branch